Ad Noctum: Chapter 7

 At least, not in an obvious way.

 The planet was hot.
-The air, thick with humidity, fought his efforts to draw it down into his lungs.
-Overhead, the trees formed a canopy of verdant darkness through which light faintly filtered, making its way through and around leaves larger than the palm of a human hand.
+Jungle air, heavy with humidity, fought Volker’s efforts to draw it into his lungs.
+It smelled of flowers and standing water and rotting fruit.
+Overhead, massive trees formed a thick canopy of verdant darkness through which light faintly filtered.
+They stood in a small clearing, full of muddy water up to their shins, in front of the remains of the Fourth House outpost.

-“What I would like to know,” Rush said, his accent thickening slightly with what Volker assumed was irritation as he took in the impressive structure of corroded metal in front of them, “is whose fucking idea this was.”
+“What I’d like to know,” Rush said, his accent crisp with irritation as he took in the corroded building, “is whose fuckin’ idea this was.”

 “Every part.
 I didn’t specify otherwise, did I?”